 There is no physical withdrawal symptoms or medications made to specifically help with detoxing from crack cocaine abuse.
 There are some medications that will help with your mental withdrawal symptoms, which usually include anxiety, depression, cravings, and mood swings.
 These symptoms typically last for a week.
 Our inpatient rehab centers have drug detox treatment in their facilities that allow you to remove these toxins.

 Treatment options for crack cocaine addiction can vary, and all depend on your preferences.
-There are traditional 12 step treatment facilities, holistic approaches, faith-based, men or women only rehabs, and much more.
-If you call us, we can help you gain a better understanding of what is available for you.
+There are traditional 12 step treatment facilities, holistic approaches, faith-based, men or women-only rehabs, and much more.
+If you call us, we can help you better understand what is available for you.